mozmeao/platform-docs/docs/pipeline.md

     This section is written with Bedrock as an example, but applies - with renamed paths - to Springfield, too.

-When a tagged commit is pushed to the `prod` branch, a production container image (private, see above) is built, and a set of public images is also built and pushed to [Docker Hub](https://hub.docker.com/r/mozmeao/bedrock/tags) if needed (usually this will have already happened as a result of a push to the `main` or `stage` branch).
-The production image is deployed to each [production](https://www.mozilla.org) deployment.
+When a tagged commit is pushed to the `prod` branch, a production container image (private, see above) is built, and a set of public images is also built and pushed to Docker Hub ([bedrock](https://hub.docker.com/r/mozmeao/bedrock/tags) / [springfield](https://hub.docker.com/r/mozmeao/springfield/tags)) if needed (usually this will have already happened as a result of a push to the `main` or `stage` branch).
+The production image is deployed to each [production](#deployed-site-urls) deployment.

 **Push to prod cheat sheet**

 1. Check out the `main` branch

-2. Make sure the `main` branch is up to date with `mozilla/bedrock main`
+2. Make sure the `main` branch is up to date with `mozilla/bedrock main` / `mozmeao/springfield main`

 3. Check that dev deployment is green:
-    1. View the [Integration Tests Github Action](https://github.com/mozilla/bedrock/actions/workflows/integration_tests.yml) and look at the run labelled `Run Integration tests for main`
+    1. View the Integration Tests Github Action ([bedrock](https://github.com/mozilla/bedrock/actions/workflows/integration_tests.yml) / [springfield](https://github.com/mozmeao/springfield/actions/workflows/integration_tests.yml)) and look at the run labelled `Run Integration tests for main`

 4. Check that stage deployment is also green (`Run Integration tests for stage`)